Mexican Revolution: Constitutionalists in power under Carranza: 1915–1920

 Carranza's 1913 Plan of Guadalupe was narrowly political, designed to unite the anti-Huerta forces in the north.
 But once Huerta was ousted, the Federal Army dissolved, and former Constitutionalist Pancho Villa defeated, Carranza sought to consolidate his position.
 The Constitutionalists retook Mexico City, which had been held by the Zapatistas, and held it permanently.
 He did not take the title of provisional or interim President of Mexico, since in doing so he would have been ineligible to become the constitutional president.
-Until the promulgation of the 1917 Constitution was framed as the "preconstitutional government".
+Until the promulgation of the 1917 Constitution his was framed as the "pre-constitutional government."

 In October 1915, the U.S. recognized Carranza's government as the de facto ruling power, following Obregón's victories.
 This gave Carranza's Constitutionalists legitimacy internationally and access to the legal flow of arms from the U.S. The Carranza government still had active opponents, including Villa, who retreated north.
 Zapata remained active in the south, even though he was losing support, Zapata remained a threat to the Carranza regime until his assassination by order of Carranza on 10 April 1919.
 Disorder and violence in the countryside was largely due to anti-Carranza forces, but banditry as well as military and police misconduct contributed to the unsettled situation.
-The government's inability to keep order gave an opening to supporters of the old order headed by Félix Díaz.
+The government's inability to keep order gave an opening to supporters of the old order headed by Félix Díaz (nephew of former President Porfirio Diaz).
 Some 36 generals of the dissolved Federal Army stood with Díaz.

 The Constitutionalist Army was renamed the "Mexican National Army" and Carranza sent some of its most able generals to eliminate threats.
-In Morelos he sent General Pablo González to fight Zapata's Liberating Army of the South.
-Although the peasants of Morelos under Zapata had not expanded beyond their local region and parts of the adjacent state of Puebla, Carranza sought to eliminate Zapata.
-Morelos was very close to Mexico City, and not having it under Carranza's control constituted a vulnerability for his government.
-Agents of the Carranza regime assassinated Zapata in 1919.
+In Morelos, he sent General Pablo González to fight Zapata's Liberating Army of the South.
+Morelos was very close to Mexico City, so Zapata's control of it and parts of the adjacent state of Puebla made Carranza's government vulnerable.
+Constitutionalist Army soldiers assassinated Zapata in an ambush in 1919, after their commanding officer tricked Zapata by pretending that he intended to defect to Zapata's side.
 Carranza sent General Francisco Murguía and General Manuel M. Diéguez to track down and eliminate Villa, but they were unsuccessful.
 They did capture and execute one of Villa's top men, General Felipe Angeles, the only general of the old Federal Army to join the revolutionaries.
 Revolutionary generals asserted their "right to rule", having been victorious in the Revolution, but "they ruled in a manner which was a credit neither to themselves, their institution, nor the Carranza government.
 More often than not, they were predatory, venal, cruel and corrupt."
 The system of central government control over states that Díaz had created over decades had broken down during the revolutionary fighting.
 Autonomous fiefdoms arose in which governors simply ignored orders by the Carranza government.
 One of these was Governor of Sonora, General Plutarco Elías Calles, who later joined in the 1920 successful coup against Carranza.